-A gag rule prevents members of a legislative body from raising a particular issue, usually because that issue is considered too controversial or divisive.
+A gag rule restricts members of a legislative body from discussing a specific issue, typically because it is deemed too controversial or divisive to address openly.

 In the United States, the most famous example of a gag rule involved slavery.

 Members of the House of Representatives were barred from putting forward any petition that discussed slavery during the period from 1836 to 1844.

 The gag rule was imposed by a series of congressional resolutions; the first of those was agreed on in 1836.

 The last of those resolutions was finally repealed in 1844, as a concerted action taken by John Quincy Adams and a group of his supporters in the House.